Targeted Resource Allocation

 Prioritizing community investments to support the work of local human service organizations.

-- Homelessness: UCS acts as Johnson County's Continuum of Care on Homelessness' (CoC) lead agency and writes the collaborative application annually on behalf of local members.
-(Approx. $700,000)
+- HUD Continuum of Care Grant: UCS acts as Johnson County's Continuum of Care on Homelessness' (CoC) lead agency and writes the consolidated application annually on behalf of the CoC.
+The CoC's Rank & Review Committee reviews and scores local applications for the CoC's HMIS project, permanent housing projects, and other projects allowable by HUD.

 - Substance Use Continuum of Care Fund: The Drug and Alcoholism Council of Johnson County, supported by UCS, oversees the allocation of local Alcohol Tax Funds and Opioid Settlement Funds to support the substance use continuum of care in Johnson County on behalf of the Board of County Commissioners and ten cities.
-In 2022, over 42,000 Johnson County residents benefited from 23 programs providing substance use education, prevention, intervention, treatment, and recovery services funded in part by Alcohol Tax Funds.
-In 2023, jurisdictions allocated just under $2.2 million to 24 programs for direct services supporting a strong substance use continuum of care.
+In 2023, over 96,000 Johnson County residents benefited from 23 programs providing substance use education, prevention, intervention, treatment, and recovery services funded in part by Alcohol Tax Funds.
+In 2024, jurisdictions allocated just over $2.7 million to 26 programs for direct services supporting a strong substance use continuum of care.